Mahdi al-Modarresi: Early life and education

-Under his father's supervision, al-Modarresi followed a solid traditional curriculum in the hawza, studying classical works on various disciplines of Islamic jurisprudence as well as the ancillary faculties commonly taught at religious learning institutions.
-A graduate of the acclaimed al-Qaim Theological Research Institute at the Sayyidah Zaynab Mosque in Damascus, al-Modarresi reached the level of Sotouh al Ulya (Upper Foundations).
-His classical curriculum embodied a methodology which crystallizes the middle way of Islam; respect for the differences between jurists, and a spiritual education drawn from the Qur'an and the traditions of Prophet Muhammad and his Household; the Ahlulbayt.
+Under his father's supervision, Modarresi followed a solid traditional curriculum in the hawza, studying classical works on various disciplines of Islamic jurisprudence as well as the ancillary faculties commonly taught at religious learning institutions.
+A graduate of the acclaimed al-Qaim Theological Research Institute at the Sayyidah Zaynab Mosque in Damascus, Modarresi reached the level of sotouh al ulya (upper foundations).
+His classical curriculum embodied a methodology which crystallizes the middle way of Islam; respect for the differences between jurists, and a spiritual education drawn from the Qur'an and the traditions of Muhammad and his household, the Ahlulbayt.

 He also undertook his early academic education in the United States, finally studying sociology, politics, and philosophy at tertiary level in Australia.